nushackers/nushackers-site/_posts/2015-11-03-friday-hacks-103-Nov-06.md

 author: Chu-Ming
 ---

+This week, we're focusing on education.
 Learn about the science of the mind and bring all your questions from engineering to machine learning to the director of engineering at Coursera.

 {% capture venue %}
     {{ 'Seminar Room 3, Town Plaza, University Town' }}